Rubric Best Practices, Examples, and Templates

 - Creative or subjective work

-- Final evaluations where broad distinctions are sufficient (especially if more detailed feedback has been provided along the way)
+- Final evaluations where broad distinctions are sufficient (especially if detailed feedback is given earlier)

 Criterion | Highest level | Next highest level | 3rd highest level |